Here-Im-2109/All_about_C_programming/README.md

 <h1>C Programming Learning Journey 🚀</h1>

 <p>Welcome to my C programming repository!
 This repository is a collection of programs, examples, and concepts that I've learned over the past year in C programming.
 I plan to keep it updated by pushing 2 to 3 new files daily, covering various topics and practice problems.
-And a big thanks to HARRY BHAIYA from "code with harry"</p>
+And a big thanks to RUDRANIL DA & HARRY BHAIYA from "code with harry"</p>

 <h2>Repository Structure 📂</h2>